miekg/gotmplfmt/README.md

 # gotmplfmt

 Fmt Go HTML templates.
 There are no options.
+The indenting used is 4 spaces.